getml/reflect-cpp/README.md

 {"first_name":"Homer","last_name":"Simpson","age":45}
 ```

 Or you can use another format, such as YAML.
-This will work for just about
-any example in the entire documentation or any supported format.

 ```cpp
 #include <rfl/yaml.hpp>